DilanLivera/request-header-parser-microservice/readme.md

 A simple request header parser microservice which returns the IP address, preferred languages and system info for the device which sends the request.

-This app was built using Express web application framework on [Glitch](https://glitch.com/) platform .
+This app was built using Express web application framework on [Glitch](https://glitch.com/) platform.

 [Live Demo](https://jazzy-watchmaker.glitch.me/)